jonromero/jonio_website/content/productivity/dream-world.md

 After waking up, I remembered that **I've been to that same hill before** - in ANOTHER dream!
 And (get ready for this):

-> This madd me remember ANOTHER bigger location that was part of my dreams for a very long time.
+> This made me remember ANOTHER location that was part of my dreams for a very long time.

 Imagine this.
-I remember that I know this hill from another dream and all of a sudden I can remember ton of other dreams that happened to another location - that (again) doesn't exist!
+I remember that I know this hill from another dream and all of a sudden I can remember tons of other dreams that happened to another location - that (again) doesn't exist!

 ## The dream place